 I honestly found this process a little tedious and irritating, Especially as you acquire more islands and your empire grows larger.
 At the same time, Driftlands is a kind of macro-level strategy game.
 You don’t control your units (called heroes) directly.
 You plant flags and assign money to them to entice your heroes to do what you want.

 If you have ever played the game Majesty, it’s very similar in concept to that.
 Driftland has some seriously fun and interesting ideas of its own though.
 Your castle starts on one of many floating islands, and you can use magic to move the islands around, build bridges to them and claim them for yourself.

-As with most 4X games you accumulate knowledge that can be spent on different types of research and bonuses and you can engage in light diplomacy with the other factions.
+As with most 4X games you accumulate knowledge in Driftland that can be spent on different types of research and bonuses and you can engage in light diplomacy with the other factions.
 I also appreciated the fact that I could pause and speed up time.
-Obviously, you won’t be able to do that in multiplayer once it’s implemented.
-It is a welcome addition in the skirmish mode though.
+Obviously, you won’t be able to do that in multiplayer once it’s implemented though.
+It is still a welcome addition in the skirmish mode.